mbaumer/us_hep_funding/docs/_states/NC.md

 <a name="NC-10"></a>
 [Back to top](#top)
 ## NC-10 -- Rep. Patrick McHenry (R)
+### Committees
+Patrick McHenry is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016